 10 Ways to Stick to a Healthy Eating Plan

-I don't believe in hitting the gym every day and developing those perfect Instagramable abs.
+I don't believe in hitting the gym every day to develop those perfect Instagramable abs.
 I don't believe that's a necessity.
-However, I do believe in healthy eating and being fit, so that I can stay healthy for as long as I live.
+But I do believe in eating clean and being fit, so that I can stay healthy for as long as I live.

-But eating healthy, and moreover, sticking to eating healthy for a longer period of time can be very challenging.
-It's easy to say, in theories, but practically it's pretty hard.
+But eating healthy, and moreover, sticking to a healthy eating plan for a longer period of time can be very challenging.
+It's easy to say in theories, but practically it's pretty hard.
 Especially for someone who has been an unhealthy eater for a very long time.

 I decided to practice more healthy habits last year, and my journey till now has been one roller-coaster.
 There were months where I did pretty good: ate healthily and was regularly working out.
-I lost a good amount of weight just by eating right (not less) and working out for 1-hour max 4-5 days a week.
+I lost a lot of weight by eating right (not less) and working out for 1-hour max 4-5 days a week.

-And then there were months when I ate well but couldn't work out, and then sometimes I couldn't maintain doing either because of my work schedule.
+But then there were months when I ate well but couldn't work out.
+Then sometimes I couldn't maintain doing either because of my work schedule.
 I'm sure a lot of you go through similar situations.
 After all, we're not perfect.

-I'm only halfway through my journey, and there's still a lot of road to cover.
-There are still a lot of changes to bring about, and a need to be disciplined.
-But still, I can say that I've learned quite a few things so far.
+I'm only halfway through my journey.
+There's still a lot of road to cover, but I can say that I've learned quite a few things so far.